|F-35 (top) with the plane it was supposed to replace, the F-16 (bottom).|

-Sensor design cycles will always outpace stealth airframe design cycles - so it simply makes more sense to jam enemy radar rather than the nail-biting involved in trying to defy them.
-High-speed stealth has no advantages in the infrared spectrum regardless due to the laws of thermodynamics.
+Sensor design cycles will always outpace stealth airframe design cycles - so it simply makes more sense to jam enemy radar rather than to engage in the 'nail-biting' involved in trying to defy enemy radar.
+Supersonic stealth has no advantages in the infrared spectrum regardless due to the laws of thermodynamics.
 Source

 |The F-16CJ Block 50|

-Stealth should be repurposed to low-cost subsonic disposable platforms like drones, 'loyal wingman', loitering munitions, and cruise missiles.
+Stealth should be repurposed to low-cost subsonic disposable platforms like drones, loitering munitions, and cruise missiles.
 Especially as defensive maneuvering when attacked is not recommended by Lockheed stealth designers.

-The USAF plan to buy new and F-15EX and F-16V Block 70/72 also calls into question the efficacy of the F-22A.
+The USAF plan to buy new F-15EX and F-16V Block 70/72 also calls into question the efficacy of the F-22A.
 Americans were told the F-22A and F-35 series - would dominate all conceivable missions.
-The F-22A is now over 24 years old.
 The American public is being fleeced by stealth marketeers?

 Effectively the only virtue in building and fielding stealth fighters is to have your opponent(s) waste money developing them, while you detect them with your AN/APY-9 UHF radar-equipped Advanced Hawkeye E-2D.

 Stealth proponents (like the Heritage Foundation) are not fooling the US-Navy.
-Never underestimate interservice rivalries.
+And never underestimate interservice rivalries.